Do I Need to Exercise on GLP3 Programs?

 This is the single most important reason to exercise during medical weight loss.
 When you lose weight through caloric deficit alone, roughly 25-40% of the weight lost comes from lean muscle mass.
 That’s not just cosmetic — muscle mass drives your resting metabolic rate.
 Less muscle means a slower metabolism, which makes maintaining your weight loss harder.

 Resistance training (strength training) dramatically shifts this ratio.
 Patients who incorporate strength training during GLP-1 therapy lose significantly more fat and preserve significantly more muscle than those who don’t.
-Your physician may recommend a minimum of 2-3 resistance training sessions per week for this reason.
+Your licensed provider may recommend a minimum of 2-3 resistance training sessions per week for this reason.

 Metabolic Health